 Presents the Display Defaults dialog.
 This allows you set various global defaults for displaying labels and objects.
 See more information in Dialogs below.

 Page Setup...
 (Cntl Shift P)

 Lets you specify the paper size and orientation you want to print the design on.
+See details on printing in a previous section.

 Print Preview...